bonprix/vaadin-excel-exporter/README.md

 - Removed Suffix and Prefix column formatter classes instead allowed optional configuration in the ColumnConfig itself.
 - Made the current DateTime optional in the Excel filename.

+### Version 1.0.8

+- Bug Fix: Datatype formatting was working only on odd rows.
+Now it has been fixed.
+No code change required.

 ## Roadmap

 Recently Released :